 Truth: Locals have plenty to learn (and taste!) from this Little Italy and Chinatown food tour which is partially food tasting and cultural walking tour.
 We have had serious bad luck with tours lately, having been on several which were boring, manufactured tourism products served up like processed food on store shelves.
 Even with ten other people, Alana made this tour feel as though we were really walking around New York with a friend.
 It was personal, honest and Alana took the time to answer everyone’s questions, not just about the area but things like directions, other New York tours, public transportation and more.

 The tour was the canvas upon which Alana painted an incredible picture of New York City for us.

 A personal highlight was the fact that, even though there is plenty of meat on the tour, Alana was able to effortlessly adjust the tour for the two of us without affecting the experience for anyone else.
 Food tours can be complicated for vegetarians, but we didn’t feel like we missed a thing.

 Even superheros have a weakness, however, and on this tour we felt that the stop the Thai restaurant was out of place.
 The food just wasn’t good enough to justify the seemingly out of place cuisine, but we understand why the tour stops here: Coming in at the midway point, it is a sit-down stop with bottomless glasses of water and a chance to escape the sun/rain/heat/cold and use the bathroom.
 We would have preferred a similar stop at a dim sum restaurant, especially after learning that Chinese dim sum is traditionally served between 10 and 2, which would have been perfect timing.

 7. Egg rolls

-A sticky, humid morning had given way to an extremely hot afternoon, but even as the tour wound down, Alana stayed to point us all in the right direction and answer questions from everyone in the group before we splintered off back into the wilds of Manhattan for the day.
+A sticky, humid morning had given way to an extremely hot afternoon, but even as our Chinatown food tour wound down, Alana stayed to point us all in the right direction and answer questions from everyone in the group before we splintered off back into the wilds of Manhattan for the day.